oracc/oracc-rest/README.md

-A RESTful API for querying the ORACC database using ElasticSearch.
+A RESTful API for querying the Oracc database using ElasticSearch.

 ## Install instructions
 This codebase has been written in Python and has been tested in Python 3.
 To